Large-scale investigation of weakly-supervised deep learning for the fine-grained semantic indexing of biomedical literature: Material and methods

 \subsection{Competing machine learning approaches}

-For the purposes of comparison, three machine-learning approaches have been included in our experiments.
-The first one is a logistic regression ($LR$) model for each fine-grained label, as in \textit{Beyond MeSH}~\cite{nentidis2020beyond}.
-For a fair comparison with the method introduced here, we perform the same under-sampling of negative instances, which is repeated for the same random seeds and the results are combined using majority voting.
-Both lexical and semantic features are considered, as suggested in~\cite{nentidis2020beyond} and the number of features, as well as the level of regularization, are optimised on validation set.
+Three machine-learning approaches have been included in our experiments for comparison, based on the most recent related work (Section~\ref{sec:Background}).
+First, \textit{Beyond MeSH}~\cite{nentidis2020beyond} was considered, as a prior work on the $FGSI$ task of refining MeSH topic annotations at the level of MeSH concepts.
+In this direction, a logistic regression ($LR$) model was developed for each fine-grained label considering both lexical and semantic features.
+For a fair comparison with $DBM$, we perform the same under-sampling of negative instances, which is repeated for six seeds combining the results with majority voting.
+The level of regularization is selected via grid search on a \textit{validation part} (10\%) of the weakly-labelled data, considering a range of values from 0.01 to one billion\footnote{Namely these values were considered: 0.01, 0.1, 1, 10, 100, 1K, 10K, 100K, 1M, 1B.}.
+A reasonable number of features to be selected was chosen based on the validation experiments presented in~\ref{ssec:val_experiments}.

-The second method is \textit{Coarse2Fine} ($C2F$)~\cite{Mekala2021}, which extends coarse-grained categories into fine-grained ones, as explained in section \ref{sec:Background}.
-The basic difference of $C2F$ to the proposed method is that it does not use semantic information, as does the concept-occurrence heuristic.
-It relies exclusively on the literal occurrence of the label names.
-For a fair comparison against $DBM$, we provide $C2F$ with the same weak supervision.

-Similarly to \textit{Beyond MeSH}, $C2F$ develops a distinct model for the refinement of each coarse-grained label into corresponding fine-grained models.
-However, $C2F$ treats the classification problem as a multi-class problem, where each document belongs to exactly one of the fine-grained sub-categories of a coarse-grained label.
-Our fine-grained indexing setting is multi-label, with documents allowed to belong to any number of subcategories, even to none of them (unlabelled examples).
-In order to handle the many unlabelled examples, we introduce an additional subcategory for each coarse-grained label X, which we call X\_rest, representing all the documents that belong to X, but not any of the fine-grained subcategories of X. The predictions for these X\_rest labels are disregarded when reporting the performance of the $C2F$ models.
-That is, only the predictions for the fine-grained labels of interest are considered, as in $DBM$ and the other approaches.

-As a core step in the $C2F$ methodology is adding generated instances to handle imbalance, we did not undersample the negative examples.
-We also relied on the original implementation, as provided in the repository of the method\footnote{https://github.com/dheeraj7596/C2F}, and did not experiment with training parameters or different random seeds.
-However, in order to investigate the impact of generating instances as per $C2F$, we also introduce another approach ($DBM^{C2F}$), where we used the supervision produced by the generative model of \textit{Coarse2Fine} to train a single deep model for different use-cases.
-The $DBM^{C2F}$ approach used the implementation and configurations of $DBM$, including balancing and majority voting over different random seeds.